mahd1ar/bisansair/README.md

 **header is not**

+## use font-yekan to automatically convert EN numbers to FA

 ### In the "index.html" file, you will find the latest versions of the header, footer, and navbar.

 ### Elements with classes that begin with "js-" are for interacting with javascript, don't delete them